Liver Transplant Waiting List

 UNOS Waiting List

 After you have a formal evaluation, our multidisciplinary Liver Transplant Screening Committee decides if you are a candidate for liver transplantation and adds you to the waiting list.
-As soon as a liver is available, we contact you.
+If a suitable liver becomes available, you will be contacted.
 We may contact you at any time of the day or night, so you should always be prepared for our phone call.
-We have 60 minutes to reach you before we make the liver available to the next person on the list.
+We have 30 minutes to reach you before we make the liver available to the next person on the list.

 We are part of the United Network for Organ Sharing (UNOS), the national organization in charge of administering and allocating organs from deceased donors.
 UNOS uses the following criteria to rank the priority of potential organ recipients for liver transplants:

-• Blood type: Within each region, the liver transplant waiting list is divided into four different lists separated by blood group: O, A, B and AB.
+- Blood type: The liver transplant waiting list is divided into four different lists separated by blood group: O, A, B and AB.
 The + or – after a blood type is not a factor in liver transplantation, so for example, an O+ person can donate to an O- recipient.

 UNOS forbids organ allocation based on any other factors, such as age, sex, race or socioeconomic status.
 It is also illegal to purchase a liver or any other organ.